iantabolt/iantabolt.github.io/_posts/2019-01-22-phantom-type-map.markdown

   trait Aware
 }

-case class TypesafeMap[+T] private (underlying: Map[Key[_], Any]) {
+// Private constructor to prevent adding elements outside of updated case class TypesafeMap[+T] private (underlying: Map[Key[_], Any]) {
   // Returns the value associated with this key.
 Will only compile
   // if the value exists.